sensorimotorai/sensorimotorai.github.io/debates.md

 1. **Reward is _NOT_ enough**: We may need to upgrade or replace RL with a framework that isn't solely reward-based.
 2. **_Intrinsic_ motivation**: Maybe learning is driven by curiosity, exploration, or other intrinsic drives.
 What if these are just different scalar rewards that add up?
-    - But treating these as "rewards" delivered by the environment leads to a critical logical inconsistency: intrinsic motivation cannot simply be handed down by the environment, as shown in the Sutton & Barto diagram.
+    - But treating these as "rewards" delivered by the environment leads to a critical logical inconsistency: intrinsic motivation cannot simply be handed down by the environment, as shown in the Sutton & Barto diagram above.

-### (4) Final remarks
+## Final remarks

-There you have it: three glaring issues with the Sutton & Barto view.
-It makes you wonder---what if the reason we haven't solved agency is that we've been using the wrong theoretical framework all along?
+There you have it, folks.
+Three glaring issues with the Sutton & Barto view.
+It makes you wonder... what if the reason we haven't solved agency is not because it's too hard, but maybe it's that we've been using the wrong theoretical framework all along?

 Join our *RL Debate Series*, and maybe, together we can find a way forward.